Regular maintenance and timely inspections help prevent common engine problems. Address small issues promptly to avoid costly repairs.

 Oil Changes

 Changing the oil is crucial for engine health.
 Fresh oil lubricates engine parts.
-It reduces friction and wears.
+It reduces friction and wear.
 Follow your car’s manual for oil change intervals.

 Here’s a simple guide to oil changes: